markziemann/waheed_ezh2/README.md

 3. Samtools conversion of SAM alignment to BAM (Samtools version 1.13) which included steps for fixing mate information, sorting, marking duplicate reads and indexing the bam file.

+4. Samtools flagstat was used to get some QC information.

-4. Read counting using featurecounts v2.0.3.
+5. Read counting using featurecounts v2.0.3.
 The tss coordinates were used.

 The output file `tss_regions.tsv` can be used for differential analysis.

+MultiQC v1.12 was then executed again to include the alignment QC information.

 ## Peak calling (peakcall directory)